climate-tech-handbook/climate-tech-handbook/docs/glossary.md

 Carbon accounting - Class 1, Class 2, Class 3 - based on operations vs supply chain etc.

+#### Deep Tech

+Technologies that are based on hard science and more complex than software as a service.
+Not necessarily digital.

 #### Force Multiplier

 #### Positive Feedback Loop